carigokva/Project3-Product-Sales-Analysis-Data-Visualization/README.md

 # Project3-Product-Sales-Analysis-Data-Visualization
-Creating a Power BI dashboard to analyze product sales performance of a manufacturing company.
+The purpose of this project is to analyze product sales performance and understand how introducing new products helped the company increase it's revenue significantly.

+Power BI is used to create the visuals.
+Data cleaning is done on a separate product that involves Data Warehousing.

 # Project Background
 A global manufacturing company that produces bicycle equipment and accessories needs to track KPIs such